|Value||Eligibility||Open date||Close date|

 b.
 The University may require such repayment at any time during or after the Scholarship period.
 In addition, by accepting this Scholarship, the student consents to all aspects of any investigation into misconduct in connection with this Scholarship being disclosed by the University to the funding body and/or any relevant professional body.

 a.
-The Scholarship recipient may be invited to promote the Sydney Law School’s Higher Degree Research and Masters of Labour Law and Relations Programs, and represent the Sydney Law School at student orientation, recruitment and corporate networking events.
+The Scholarship recipient may be invited to promote the Sydney Law School’s Higher Degree Research and Masters of Labour Law and Relations Programs, and represent the Sydney Law School at welcome week, recruitment and corporate networking events.

 b.
 The Scholarship recipient will be known as the Julian Small Scholar in Labour Law and will be required to use this title when representing the University in matters relating to the student’s research including publications.